andregsimao/takehome/README.md

 # Suppositions
 This API allows both authenticated and unauthenticated users to access, but it limits the number of requests per minute differently for them.
-As unauthenticated can access the API, it does not block any user trying to access it.
+As unauthenticated users can access the API, it does not block any user trying to access it.
 Also, if the continents code comes to change, this API would need a modification in the enum related to them.

 # Build & Run